ainblockchain/ain-js/README.md

 - Connect to event handler node.
 Must be called before subscribing.

 `disconnect()`
-- Disconnect from the event handler node and unsubscribe from all subscriptions.
+- Disconnect from the event handler node and unsubscribe all subscriptions.

 `subscribe(eventTypeStr: string, config: EventConfigType, eventCallback?: BlockchainEventCallback, errorCallback?: (error: any) => void): string`